Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: Triangular Edge Matching

+\begin{proof} Clearly this problem is in FNP and its counting problem is in \#P. To show hardness, we present a parsimonious reduction from Hamiltonian $s$-$t$ paths in maximum-degree-3 undirected graphs where $s$ and $t$ have degree~$1$, from Lemma~\ref{lem:undirected Ham}.
+Our reduction is a modification of the NP-hardness reduction in Theorem~\ref{thm:equilateral NP} that differs only for the new case of vertices with degree $< 3$.
+For each degree-$2$ vertex $v$, we attach a half-edge $\{v\}$ (with no other endpoint), and then apply the degree-$3$ construction from Figure~\ref{signed triangle hardness}.
+We can assume that the only degree-$1$ vertices are $s$ and $t$, because any other degree-$1$ vertices could not possibly be reached by an $s$-$t$ path (and thus in this case we could parsimoniously reduce by constructing any unsolvable edge-matching instance).
+For the degree-$1$ vertices $s$ and $t$, we create corresponding tiles

+where $e_1$ and $e_2$ represent the unique edges incident to $s$ and $t$ respectively, with signs chosen for these edge colors based on our arbitrary orientation of the original graph, in the same fashion as for all other tiles.
+(As before, for the unsigned problem, we just drop the signs.)
+Each occurrence of $U$ represents a unique color not occurring in any other tile.
+Finally, we specify the left boundary color to be~$s$, which is another unique color.

-Because the tile corresponding to vertex $s$ possesses the only edge with color $s$ it must be placed as the leftmost tile.
-Because the tile corresponding to $t$ has two sides with unique colors, it must then be placed as the rightmost tile.
-As argued in the above NP-hardness proof, every triplet of tiles corresponding to 3 vertices must occur consecutively (except one which wraps around at the ends, but the $s$ and $t$ tiles prevent this).
-The same is true for degree 2 vertices because we use the same construction as we do for degree 3 vertices (with one imaginary edge).
-So every solution is fully defined by an ordering of the vertex tile triplets between the leftmost $s$ tile and the rightmost $t$ tile.
-Thus there is a clear (and efficiently computable) bijection between the ordering of tile triplets between $s$ and $t$ and Hamiltonian $s$-$t$ paths in our graph.
-To extend this to a bijection between edge matching solutions and Hamiltonian path solutions, it remains only to show that given an ordering of the tile triplets, there is a unique arrangement of the three tiles within each triplet.
+Because the tile corresponding to vertex $s$ is the only one with color $s$, it must be placed as the leftmost tile.
+Because the tile corresponding to $t$ has two sides with unique colors, it must be placed as the rightmost tile.
+As argued in Theorem~\ref{thm:equilateral NP}, every triplet of tiles corresponding to a degree-3 (or degree-2) vertex must occur consecutively, because the $s$ and $t$ tiles prevent ``wrapping around''.
+Therefore every edge-matching solution induces an ordering of the vertex tile triplets between the leftmost $s$ tile and the rightmost $t$ tile.
+To guarantee a bijection between edge-matching solutions and Hamiltonian $s$-$t$ paths solutions, it only remains to show that, given an ordering of the tile triplets, there is a unique arrangement of the three tiles within each triplet.